CSSisAnnoying/ScratchBlockSelectorClone/README.md

 ### Things I am thinking about adding
   1. Dropdowns
   2. Display Responsiveness
+  3. Dragging the blocks onto the right side.
+(Without the blocks doing anything)

+> [!WARNING]
+> Known issues that I don't know how to fix.:
+> 1. When typing a large amount of text in the input boxes, the blocks scroll off to the left.
+> 2. When typing a large enough amount of letters (not numbers) in an input box, it leaves a lot of space on the left and right.

 I made this for no reason.
 <p align="center">